Fiveable

 Two-Way Tables

 A two-way table, also called a contingency table, has rows and columns that match the categories of the two variables.
 Each cell holds the count or proportion of data points that fall into that combination of categories.
-This makes it easy to see how individuals are distributed across the categories of both variables at once.
+This makes it easy to see how individuals are distributed across both variables at once.

-Joint Relative Frequencies
+Joint and Conditional Relative Frequencies

 Side-by-Side Bar Graphs